 I would like to end today by urging you in your lives as oblates to be gentle with yourselves.
-As you read the Rule...you will encounter your own weakness, your own forgetfulness, your own stupidity. ...Don't be disheartened, because what St benedict constantly urges us to do is to begin, to start again.
+As you read the Rule...you will encounter your own weakness, your own forgetfulness, your own stupidity. ...Don't be disheartened, because what St Benedict constantly urges us to do is to begin, to start again.
 For example...(do)not allow the sun to go down on your anger.
 If you are angry...if there is any lack of forgiveness in your heart, try to exorcize that before the sun goes down on your anger...

+To understand that your lives can be

 To understand that your lives can be transformed in the power of Christ.
 If you determine to the best of your ability to live out of his power, out of his love, then your lives can be transformed.